-With MySQL it is relatively easy to create point in time restores.
-All you need is a recent(ish) backup, and a bunch of saved binary logs.
+With MySQL, it is relatively easy to create “point in time” restores.
+All you need is recent(ish) backup and a bunch of saved binary logs.
 You can restore the backup you have, and when it is completed, you can use mysqlbinlog utility to apply your saved binary logs to the desired state of your database.

-Currently we have one database cluster with 15 different schemas – these schemas could be either schemas which contain “real” data, or just schemas with metadata.
+Currently, we have one database cluster with 15 different schemas – these schemas could be either schema which contains “real” data, or just schemas with metadata.

 I guess the next evolutionary step of our database stack would be to split up the database cluster vertically along these schemas.
 All the data schemas should be moved to standalone mysql instances and put the metadata schemas next to them.
 This also could be a good project for prepare to move a certain part of the database for example to a cloud provider while other parts are still kept on bare metal.